lcipolina/foocars/tutorials/01_Raspberry_PI_setup.md

-# How to Setup a Raspberry PI With No Keyboard, No Mouse and No Ethernet Cable
+# How to Setup a Raspberry PI Without Keyboard, No Mouse and No Ethernet Cable

 # Table of contents
 1. [Introduction](#introduction)